 Day 1: Visit a Museum, Taste Spirits and See a Movie

 Arrive in the afternoon, and start with a visit to one of Albany’s lovely museums; the city is home to three.
 The Monteith House Museum — the city’s first frame house, built in 1849 — served as a meeting place for religious, political and other activities as well as the town’s first store.
-In addition to exhibits, check the museum’s website for “living history” activities like woodworking and biscuit baking.
+Call ahead for an appointment if you’re not in town for their Saturday tour hours.
 Families will love the Historic Carousel & Museum, featuring the city’s hand-carved and painted carousel that runs year-round.
 The Albany Regional Museum lets visitors stroll through for a taste of Albany’s early days, with exhibits detailing milestones like the city’s development and the Timber Carnival of the mid-20th century.

 Next, hit up happy hour at one of Albany’s stellar combination brewery-distilleries.
 Calapooia Brewing is also the locale of Vivacity Spirits; visitors can stop by for porters and stouts or Turkish coffee liqueur paired with a Cascade Farms beef burger.
 Just a few blocks away at Deluxe Brewing/Sinister Distilling, guests can try pre-Prohibition pilsners or hopped gins, plus a series of experimental spirits made from some of Deluxe’s beers.